 A focused conversion is a financial planning technique that is designed to improve after-tax returns for investments in traditional IRAs.
 In a nutshell, it involves 4 steps:

-- Waiting for a year in which the investor is in a lower tax bracket than usual
+- Waiting for a year in which the investor is in a lower tax bracket than might be in the future

 - Identifying an investment to convert